Passover Week Torah Readings

 Nisan 16 - Yeshua in the tomb

-Yeshua rose from the dead on the 1st day of the week, after being in the tomb three days and three nights.
-The disciples then encountered the risen Lord on Nisan 17, a Sunday morning (Matt 28:1-10).
-In short, He was crucified on Nisan 14 and resurrected on Nisan 17 (the corresponding Gregorian dates for these dates vary from year to year).
+Ha-Adon Yeshua rose from the dead on the 1st day of the week, after being in the tomb three days and three nights.
+The disciples then encountered the risen Adon (Lord) on Nisan 18, a "First Day" or early Sunday morning (Matt 28:1-10).
+Briefly, He was crucified on Nisan 14 and resurrected on Nisan 18.
+In short, the corresponding Gregorian dates for these dates vary from year to year; cf. EOTC, i.e. the Moveable Feasts.

 Day 4 Reading